Gravity as the Source of Curvature, not curvature as the source of gravity

 Gravity becomes primary, geometry becomes secondary, and space becomes contextual.

-8. Why PEI Pursues This Direction
+8. Why PRI Pursues This Direction

 Effects should not be mistaken for causes.